Dissociative disorders are a range of conditions that can cause physical and psychological problems.

 - speak to a friend, family member or someone you trust, as they may be able to help you calm down and find some breathing space

-- go to, or call, your nearest A&E and tell the staff how you're feeling
+- go to your nearest A&E and tell the staff how you're feeling

 - contact NHS 111